Kong/docs.konghq.com/app/_src/gateway/ai-gateway/llm-library-integration-guides/langchain.md

 ### Execute Your LangChain Code

-Now you can (re-)configure your LangChain client code to point to Kong, and we should see identical results!
+Now you can configure your LangChain client code to point to Kong, and we should see identical results.

 First, load the LangChain SDK into your Python dependencies: